OHDSI/Olympus/README.md

 ##### Introduction

-OHDSI Loaded on Your Computers to Perform Ultimate Science (OLYMPUS) is a tool to simplify the configuration of CDM-based research environments and usage of OHDSI tools.
+OHDSI Loaded on Your Computers to Perform Ultimate Science (OLYMPUS) is a tool to simplify the configuration of CDM-based research environments and the usage of OHDSI tools.

 OLYMPUS is a project as part of the Observational Health Data Sciences and Informatics (OHDSI, http://ohdsi.org) collaboration.